John Woodall, MD

 – Resilience Training for teaching artists and schools artists, Sponsored by the New York State Association for Art Education, Oct.
 2005 – Aug., 2006.

-– Resilience Training, for teaching artists of the School Arts Rescue Initiative, Three sessions, April, 2005-August ,2005.
+– Resilience Training, for teaching artists of the School Arts Rescue Initiative, Three sessions, New Orleans, Louisiana, April, 2005-August ,2005.

 – Presenter, “The Unity Project,” Students Against Destructive Decisions National Conference, Washington, DC, July 25, 2005.